pygfx/pylinalg/CONVENTIONS.md

     other coordinate frames are positioned relative to *world*; either explicitly or implicitly by being placed relative to a sequence of frames that were previously placed relative to *world*.
-This creates a graph of coordinate frames (called the scene graph), whith *world* at its root and it allows finding a transformation matrix between pairs of coordinate frames.
+This creates a graph of coordinate frames (called the scene graph), with *world* at its root and it allows finding a transformation matrix between pairs of coordinate frames.
 2. **local**: The local frame is the coordinate frame in which an object's vertices are expressed.
 For example, when inspecting the position of a